py5coding/py5book/reference/sketch_run_sketch.md

     py5_options: list[str] = None,  # command line arguments to pass to Processing as arguments
     sketch_args: list[str] = None,  # command line arguments that become Sketch arguments
     sketch_functions: dict[str, Callable] = None,  # sketch methods when using [module mode](content-py5-modes-module-mode)
-    jclassname: str = None  # canonical name of class to instantiate when using py5 in processing mode ) -> None
+    jclassname: str = None,  # canonical name of class to instantiate when using py5 in processing mode
+    jclass_params: tuple[Any] = ()  # parameters to pass to constructor when using py5 in processing mode
+) -> None
 ```

-Updated on March 18, 2024 05:08:14am UTC
+Updated on March 21, 2024 23:14:19pm UTC